fe-dagostino/libusbstorage/README.md

 # libusbstorage
 USB Storage utility

-Library become useful if your application require to monitor external usbstorage and to mount at a specifiedmount point.
+This library become useful if your application require to monitor external usbstorage and to mount at a specifiedmount point.

 # Build instructions